 Looking for the PRACTICAL tip is easy for this one.
 Have a list of 14-16 attractions/experiences that you want to accomplish, and then when you cross off 10-12, then you’ll feel like you had a great day and even more important…you’ll have a reason to come back!

-“We have to do Splash Mountain, then Space Mountain followed by Seven Dwarfs Mine Train and Jungle Cruise….”
+“We have to do Pirates of the Caribbean, then Space Mountain followed by Seven Dwarfs Mine Train and Jungle Cruise….”